 Research and reports

-From the buy-to-let tax relief you can claim and capital gains tax, to stamp duty rates and Making Tax Digital, here’s a run-down of what to watch out for this year.
+From income tax rates and capital gains tax, to corporation tax and Making Tax Digital, here’s a run-down of what to watch out for this year.

-The higher rate threshold for rental income has increased to £50,271, which is the point at which you start paying 40 per cent tax on your profits.
+The higher rate threshold for rental income is £50,271, which is the point at which you start paying 40 per cent tax on your profits.

 This buy-to-let tax calculator from Commercial Trust can give you an idea of how much your next tax bill could be.